+Several adaptation options have been shown to have beneficial effects on societally relevant outcomes under current climate conditions (4.7.1.2) and will remain critical to adapt to future climate change.
 However, there is limited quantitative information on the future viability of available responses to reduce projected climate impacts effectively.
 However, the context-specific nature of adaptation on the ground and the uncertainties associated with future climate outcomes, both in terms of policy decisions around mitigation and model-inherent uncertainties, make long-term projections of adaptation effectiveness of limited use for decision-making on the ground.
 However, such projections are still needed to understand the efficacy of current technical and managerial solutions to reduce climate risk.
 Consequently, an increasing body of literature focuses on the effectiveness of specific interventions to reduce projected climate risks in a local to regional setting.

 This section provides a quantitative aggregate assessment of effectiveness of projected water-related climate adaptations at different levels of GWLs (SM4.2).
 Effectiveness is defined as the potential of a given adaptation measure to address projected changes in climate and return the system under analysis to baseline conditions.
 If the measure cannot fully compensate for the projected climate risk, residual risks remain, defined as the fraction of risk remaining after adaptation.
 For example, in many regions, projected temperature-driven yield loss can be reduced by shifting to or increasing irrigation.
 However, yields often do not always fully return to baseline conditions without climate change, leaving residual risk after adaptation.
-Assessed options are limited to technical solutions, which have quantitative entry points to global climate impact models.
+Assessed option are limited to technical solutions, which have quantitative entry-points to global climate impact models.

 Most adaptation projections focus on water-related interventions in the agricultural sector, including irrigation-related responses, shifting planting dates, changing crops and cultivars, and water and soil conservation.
-Sectoral projections of adaptation effectiveness are limited in forestry- and agroforestry-related responses, flood protection measures (excluding here options that are solely related to effects of sea level rise), urban water-related adaptation and energy-related responses.
-The majority of assessed studies focus on comparing different variations of one or several response options in terms of timing or duration, for example, a shift in planting dates of 10 d and 20 d, relative to present-day practice and provide results for a range of scenarios and (or) timeframes.
+Sectoral projections of adaptation effectiveness are limited in forestry and agro-forestry related responses, flood protection measures (excluding here options that are solely related to effects of sea-level rise), urban water-related adaptation as well as energy-related responses.
+The majority of assessed studies focus on comparing different variations of one or several response options in terms of timing or duration, for example, a shift in planting dates of 10 days and 20 days, relative to present-day practice and provide results for a range of scenarios and (or) timeframes.

 A total of 45 studies were identified for this assessment, based on their quantitative assessment of the effects of adaptation on projected impacts (SM4.2 for the method of future projected effectiveness assessment).
 From each study, the distinct combinations of specific variations of adaptations, scenarios and timeframes assessed were considered as individual data points, providing a total of 450 unique data points for the assessment (Table SM4.6).
 The study-specific temperature increase was classified relative to the 1850-1900 baseline for each data point, based on the model and scenario specifications provided and grouped into outcomes at 1.5°C, 2°C, 3°C and 4°C. The effectiveness is assessed based on the fraction of risk that an option can reduce.
-Co-benefits are defined as a situation where outcomes describe a situation where risks increase after adaptation has been implemented.
+Co-benefits are defined as a situation where outcomes improve relative to baseline conditions, whereas maladaptive outcomes describe a situation where risks increase after adaptation has been implemented.